 Saturday, 21 December 2024

-Meteorological seasons consist of splitting the seasons into four periods made up of three months each.
+Meteorological seasons are derived by splitting the year into four periods made up of three months each.
 These seasons are split to coincide with our Gregorian calendar, making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.
 By the meteorological calendar, the first day of autumn is always 1 September; ending on 30 November.

 Solstices and equinoxes